Kiir, Machar agree on timely formation of unity government

-September 9, 2019 (JUBA) – South Sudan’s president Salva Kiir and his rival Riek Machar have both agreed to ensure the Revitalized Transitional Government of National Unity is formed by November.
+September 9, 2019 (JUBA) – South Sudan’s President Salva Kiir and his rival Riek Machar have both agreed to ensure the Revitalized Transitional Government of National Unity is formed by November.

-- South Sudan rebel leader Riek Machar (L) and President Salva Kiir in Juba on September 8, 2019 (PPU)

 This was agreed during a face-to-face meeting of the two leaders in the capital, Juba Monday.
 Kiir and Machar last met in April at the Vatican, Rome.